13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 #13: Frosted Bone-Shaped Dog Treats in Pink, Green, Yellow & White

-Your golden probably does that thing where she plants herself right in front of whatever smells good and just… stares at you.
+Molly is one of those dogs that plants herself directly in front of whatever smells good, and just stares at you.
 No bark.
 No whine.
-Just those big eyes locked on you like she’s auditioning for a guilt trip.
+Just one of those pouty-faced expressions, staring at you like you’re auditioning for the part of the meanest dog ever.

-These treats from The Hound Ville are genuinely adorable — bone-shaped biscuits topped with pastel frosting in pink, green, yellow, and white.
-They look like something off your Pinterest board, honestly.
+These treats from The Hound Ville are so cute – bone-shaped biscuits with pastel frosting in the colors of pink, green, yellow, and white.
+And they look so perfect on a Pinterest board.

 Here’s what you need and how to make them: